ariana94/Audio-Feature-API-Analyis-/README.md

 ### 2. Spotify data

-I collected audio features and genre data for all songs in the 'songs' dataset using the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).
-The Spotify Web API does not have a method to search directly for a specific song title by an artist, so I conducted a series of consecutive API calls to get song-specific data for this dataset.
+Audio features and genre data were collected for all songs in the 'songs' dataset using the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).
+The Spotify Web API does not have a method to search directly for a specific song title by an artist, so a series of consecutive API calls were conducted to get song-specific data for this dataset.
 All calls are made within the ```get_top40_features``` function in the file ```01_APIs/get_top40_audio_features.ipynb```.
 The API calls work as follows:

 1. Artist search